chicio/chicio.github.io/_posts/2018-05-07-born-id3tageditor-mp3id3tagger.md

 ![mp3 compare itunes mp3tag](/assets/images/posts/mp3-tag-bit-cover.jpg "mp3 compare itunes mp3tag")

 Yep, a single byte could make a big difference :open_mouth:.
-The fact is that the [ID3 standard](http://id3.org/d3v2.3.0 "ID3 standard") accept multiple type of attached picture for an mp3: front cover, back cover, icon, artist photo ecc.
-This different type of pictures are identified in the standard by a bit just after the MIME type.
-The problem is that iTunes and other "mp3 tagger" native macOS applications don't let the user modify the type of the cover: all this application set the bit to `0x00` that in the ID3 standard corresponds to the *"Other"* cover type.
-But the media nav system of my car displays cover inserted in the tag with a specific type, for example `0x03` *"Cover (Front)"*, that is the default type inserted by Mp3Tag.
-The `0x00` *"Other"* type is discarded.
+The fact is that the [ID3 standard](http://id3.org/d3v2.3.0 "ID3 standard") accept multiple types of attached picture for an mp3: front cover, back cover, icon, artist photo ecc.
+The type of picture is represented as a byte just after the MIME type in the attached picture frame of the ID3 standard.
+The problem is that iTunes and other "mp3 tagger" native macOS applications don't let the user modify the type of the attached picture.
+All this application set the byte to `0x00` that in the ID3 standard corresponds to the *"Other"* cover type.
+But the Media Nav Evolution system of my Renault Clio is able to read only attached picture frames inserted in the tag with a specific type, for example `0x03` *"Cover (Front)"*, that is the default type inserted by Mp3Tag.
+The attached picture frames that have the `0x00` *"Other"* type are discarded :unamused:.
  My next question was: "How is it possible that there's not a **native macOS** app?
 There are only cross platform/web solution.
-I want something that a real Apple fag would be happy to use...":apple::stuck_out_tongue:.
+I want an app that a real Apple fag would be happy to use...":apple::stuck_out_tongue:.
- Honestly, I didn't found it.
-So I started to think: "I could develop this app, using some modern framework/programming paradigm I studied in the last months...In this way I have a chance to create my first macOS app and add some other interesting projects to my [Github profile](https://github.com/chicio/ "chicio github")...and also I can work on a project where I don't have to launch the commands `npm install` or `mvn clean install` hundred times in a hour...".
+ Honestly, I didn't find it.
+So I started to think: "I could develop this app, using some modern framework/programming paradigm I studied in the last months...In this way I have a chance to create my first macOS app and add some other interesting projects to my [Github profile](https://github.com/chicio/ "chicio github")...and in this way I can work on a project where I don't have to launch the commands `npm install` or `npm run build` hundred times in a hour...".
  Here we are after two months of work with the public release of:

- * `ID3TagEditor`, a pure Swift library (only `Foundation` framework dependencies) to read/modify ID3 tag of your mp3 files that support the following Apple platforms: macOS, iOS, watchOS and macOS (so the entire Apple ecosystem :grin:)
+ * `ID3TagEditor`, a pure Swift framework (only Apple `Foundation` framework dependencies) to read/modify ID3 tag of your mp3 files with support for the following Apple platforms: macOS, iOS, watchOS and macOS (so the entire Apple ecosystem :grin:)
  * `Mp3ID3Tagger`, a native macOS app written in Swift using the reactive programming paradigm and in particular its Rx (Reactive Extensions) variant with the frameworks RxSwift and RxCocoa (Rx????!?!?!?
 WHATTTT?!?!?!? :cold_sweat:).

-If you are still interested in knowing details about the creation of this two projects, you can follow the link s
+If you are still interested in knowing the details about the development of this two projects, you can follow the links below:
-below:

 * [ID3TagEditor: a Swift framework to read and write ID3 tag of your mp3 files for macOS, iOS, tvOS and watchOS](/2018/05/08/id3tageditor-swift-read-write-id3-tag-mp3.html "id3 tag swift")
 * [Mp3ID3Tagger: a native macOS app to edit the ID3 tag of your mp3 files written using RxSwift and RxCocoa](/2018/05/09/mp3id3tagger-macos-tag-mp3-id3-rxswift-rxcocoa.html "mp3 tag macos rxswift rxcocoa")